 There was a time when Sam Worthington was designated to become a Hollywood star.
 However, if even Avatar (2009) couldn’t kick his career off, then the problem must have been elsewhere (although “Unabomber” was actually great).

 The Titan (2018) is not his most terrible work, but his lack of charisma hurts the already bleak film more than it normally would have.
 There is a smell of body horror, there is sci-fi, and even a kind of family drama.
 None of these truly resonate enough to make you care.

 Dir.
 Luca Guadagnino

 Plot: A young dancer from America arrives at the German ballet academy only to find that the teachers of the school are secretly witches.

-Guadagnino’s film washes off the neon, vibrant colors, artificially develops the plot by nonsense historical background and imbues the whole story with an unbearably naive philosophy of emancipated women at the edge of feminism.
-It’s a wet dream of a pretentious fan of artistic razzmatazz, but people who appreciate rational thinking will most likely find “Suspiria” delirious at best.
+Guadagnino’s film washes off the neon, vibrant colors, artificially develops the plot with a nonsense historical background and imbues the whole story with an unbearably naive philosophy of emancipated women at the edge of feminism.
+It’s a wet dream of a pretentious fan of arthouse cinema, but people who appreciate rational thinking will most likely find Suspiria (2018) delirious at best.

 Dir.
 Paolo Sorrentino

 Plot: The film depicts the story of a young, ambitious entrepreneur, who tries to reach Silvio Berlusconi – the most influential, eccentric politician in Italy.